dotlang/language/doc/RFE.md

 So we can say, when calling a function or instntiating a struct, you have to specify type for types.
 But we were supposed to support generic data types by using functions, not structs.
 It is orth and consistent to support both approaches.

-? - Add to pattern
-DB code reading with sql